- distance: 20 km

 Less than a kilometer down river was another falls – Garvin’s Chute.
 It is maybe the biggest of the series.
 You can see why the rafting companies love this stretch of river – lots of action in a fairly compressed space.

 The stats on the gps track tell us that it took us fifteen minutes to do this short portage.
 It was now after 5 p.m. and we were getting a bit tired.
 Still to come – one more portage and then at the end of it a place to pitch our tent thanks to Esprit Rafting’s helping hand.
 As we approached Chenal Letts the rafters came floating by, their body surfing diversion done.

 After they zipped by we got back to the problem at hand.
 This was the one portage whose details we could not remember.
-First we went over to the island on river left, thinking there might be a portage there.
+First we went over to the island on river right, thinking there might be a portage there.
 No such luck – just impenetrable bush.
 Then we paddled over to the other side and I recalled Jim saying something about a dry creek and how we should follow it along until we came to the portage trail.
 Well, here was a creek.
 Okay, it wasn’t dry but maybe it was what he was talking about?
 Down we went – about 15 meters.
 Clearly a bad choice.
 The description definitely did not fit.
 We backtracked to the top of the rapids.